Action Needed

 On December 23, 2017, President Trump signed the Tax Cuts and Jobs Act (P.L.
 115-97), the first major rewrite of the tax code since 1986.
 While the final bill retained tax-exempt status for municipal bonds, it eliminated the tax-exempt status of advance refunding bonds.

 In March 2023, a bipartisan group of U.S. Representatives led by Rep. David Kustoff (R-Tenn.) and House Municipal Finance Caucus co-chair Rep. Dutch Ruppersberger (D-Md.) introduced the Investing in Our Communities Act (H.R.
 1837) and in May 2023, a bipartisan group of U.S. Senators led by Sens.
 Roger Wicker (R-Miss.) and Debbie Stabenow (D-Mich.) introduced the LOCAL Infrastructure Act (S. 1453).
 Both bills would restore the tax-exempt status of advance refunding bonds, allowing state and local governments to better respond to market conditions and reduce taxpayer burden.
+Introduced in May 2024, the LIFT Act (H.R.
+8396) would also restore the tax-exempt status of advance refunding bonds, as well as increase the small issuer exception on bank-qualified debt from $10 million to $30 million.
 As counties continue to implement the investments in our communities made through the American Rescue Plan Act, Bipartisan Infrastructure Law and the Inflation Reduction Act, restoring this critical financial management tool is critical to future capital investments.

 Key Talking Points

-• Between 2008 and 2018, counties, localities, states and state/local authorities financed $3.6 trillion in infrastructure investments through tax-exempt municipal bonds.
+• Between 2012 and 2022, counties, localities, states and state/local authorities financed $3.3 trillion in infrastructure investments through tax-exempt municipal bonds

 • Advance refunding bonds allow local governments to be good stewards of taxpayer dollars and should also be tax-exempt.
 Advance refunding bonds accounted for roughly one third of the municipal bond marketplace from 2012-2016.